bilan604/initiative/README.md

 #### Search Results:

-Returns the first page of urls for a given search query.
+Getting the first page of urls for a given search query.
 ```
     pars = {
         'id': '',